Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 Additionally, you can use Source Tags.
 These tags serve to refine the scope of your knowledge search, allowing you to include only the most pertinent sections of the knowledge base and, as a result, improve the accuracy of search outputs.

-To apply these tags, specify them when uploading a source file.
+To apply these tags, specify them when uploading a source type.
 For the .ctxt format, you must include them in the [source metadata](ctxt.md#source-metadata), while for other formats, you need to specify them within the Cognigy.AI interface when creating a new knowledge source.